etsuprun/halefdocs/openvxml.rst

 --------------------------------------------------------

 The easiest way to get started with an OpenVXML project is to follow the instructions above and import `Starter.war`, a starter project.
 But if you really want to create your project from scratch using the Eclipse plugin, here are the instructions.

-Every OpenVXML project consists of two components:

-- The *Voice*, which stores all your audio files
-- The *Workflows*, a visual representation of the chatbot application you want to design.

 First, let's create a new voice project: *File* → *New* → *Project* → *Voice Tool Wizards* → *Voice*